 The forecasting engine has a function dedicated to periodic daily forecasts.
 The syntax is as follows:

-T returned by the forecasting engine does not have the type
+U returned by the forecasting engine extends the table

 horizon argument is a number vector - or just a scalar number - that can be defined for each item.
 The horizon is expressed in days.
 The forecasting engine does not have any dependency on the horizon: using a longer horizon does not have any impact on earlier forecasts.
 The horizon is only used to truncate the forecasts and keep the verbosity of the results under control.

 The other arguments are identical to their counterparts that we previously introduced with the probabilistic demand forecasts.

 U.Mean returned by the forecasting engine are fractional, possibly smaller than 1.
 Under the hood, the forecasting engine uses probabilistic forecasting models that are projected as their daily averages.